 This research group explores how (cross-media) communication can be used strategically in communication between government and institutions on the one hand, and citizens on the other.

-How can complex digital communication systems remain manageable?
+(formerly known as: Architecture of Digital Information) How can complex digital communication systems remain manageable?
 This research group investigates how the predictability, quality and acceptance of ICT solutions can be increased and enhanced.

 - Financial-Economic Advice for Innovation